 Now, let’s jump into how you can utilize email marketing and how to grow your list to promote your show.

-First off, you should consider an email list (if you don’t have one yet) because it’s the only thing (besides your website) you own 100%.
+First off, you should consider an email list (if you don’t have one yet) because it’s the only thing (besides your website) you own 100% of.
 In this way, you have complete control of the content you’re pushing out to your list.

 Emails can help your audience